RancidDax/namazu.tools/top.md

 After this Omega will cast **Atomic Ray**, it's enrage.

 ## Phase 2
+{: .tanks }
+> Rampart can be cast as Omega "jumps", allowing a usage during the opening tank buster and in Limitless Synergy

 Phase 2 begins and Omega-M and Omega-F will spawn.